ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 - Spotted small oracle-like lady with headwrap and jeweled ornaments holding schmeckle coin in ancient bazaar, became fascinated
 - Purchased hairpin from oracle lady for 1 gold coin, performed presence check (15 with Augustus assistance)
 - Successfully completed transaction before marketplace mirage collapsed, hairpin materialized in hair
+- Screamed warning to run when massive crack opened and sky began raining debris, leading party rush to temple for safety
 - Led party hope-building and memory sharing activity
 - Deferred when asked for group name by [[tavni]]